brooksmtownsend/wasmcloud-inventory-demo/industry/hubdashboard/README.md

 ## Usage

-Deploy this microservice with wasmCloud to manage and display corporate inventory data and handle rundown requests.
+Deploy this microservice with wasmCloud to manage and display inventory data from all deployed units.

 ## Contributing